andrewx-bu/501PersonalDiaryApp/README.md

-# Todo App
+# Personal Diary App

 For CS501 - Mobile App Development class.
-Uses Room db for persistent storage.
+Uses DataStore for persistent storage.

 ## Features

+- Select a date from a calendar view to read or write an entry.
-- Add new todo items with title and description
+- Add and edit entries for each day.
-- Edit task title or description
-- Delete tasks
-- Mark tasks as completed
-- Filter tasks by All, Completing, or Todo
+- Save and apply user's preferred theme (dark/light) and font size using DataStore.
+- Securely store diary entries privately within internal storage.